 Black Speech: The Auphe language.
 Cal learned it during his two-year stay in the Tumulus but the ability to speak it is buried in his suppressed memories and only comes out very rarely and only in very bad situations.

-Bonus points for first, Cal, for killing his "dad" during his escape from Tumulus, and then for Niko, for killing most of the rest of the Auphe and all of the males, thereby deadending that genetic lineage of evil in the climax of Nightlife.
+Disappeared Dad: Whoever Cal's dad is, he and his race have been keeping tabs on Cal forever.
+Also, Niko's dad took off before he was born.
+And Cherish's isn't even mentioned.
+It's noteworthy for Cal, for killing his "dad" during his escape from Tumulus, and then for Niko, for killing most of the rest of the Auphe and all of the males, thereby deadending that genetic lineage of evil in the climax of Nightlife.

 Domino Revelation: If the Auphe weren't bad enough all of the other weird monsters like the Goat Sucker show up or are often mentioned.

 Gold Digger / Black Widow: Promise has had five rich, elderly, now-dead husbands.
 Black Widow is most likely a subversion since (a) she's a vampire and would outlive them anyway, and (b) given that she's a generally nice person, she probably made their last few years enjoyable.

 Niko would burn the world to protect his brother.
 The only reason Cal ever gets near to any combat is because Niko is a firm believer that the only way to be ready for combat is to actually participate in it.